Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 When a citizens-initiated referendum asked voters in 2009 ‘should a smack as part of good parental correction be a criminal offence in New Zealand?’, 87.4% of respondents said no and 11.98% said yes.
 Critics said the wording of the referendum did not accurately describe the amended law.
 Supporters said Parliament should reinstate the old law.
 Prime Minister John Key said the amended law would remain in place.

 The change was highly controversial.
-Opponents said parents had a right to smack their children and that physical discipline was not related to child abuse.
+Opponents said parents had a right to smack their children and that physical discipline was not child abuse.
 They were concerned a ban would lead to good parents being criminalised.
-However in 2009 the New Zealand police reported that the law change had a minimal impact on their activities, while a review ordered by government found the new law worked well.
+However in 2009 the New Zealand police reported that the law change had a minimal impact on their activities, while a review ordered by the government found the new law worked well.
 A study published the same year showed that most parents used positive disciplinary methods like praise and distraction, with time out and withdrawal of privileges where necessary.
 Smacking and shouting were used much less frequently.

 Discipline in schools